-- 18. In accordance with Para 4.4.4 of SEBI Master Cirucular on Mutual Funds dated June 27, 2024, the scheme may invest in certain debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a pre-specified event for loss absorption (For eg. Additional Tier I bonds and Tier 2 bonds issued under Basel III framework) subject to the following: - a) Franklin Templeton Mutual Fund, under all its schemes shall not own more than 10% of such instruments issued by a single issuer - b) A Mutual Fund scheme shall not invest: - a. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - b. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.
+- (a) Franklin Templeton Mutual Fund under all its schemes shall own not more than 10% of units issued by a single issuer of InvITs and REITs; and - (b) The Scheme shall not invest: - i. more than 10% of its net assets in the units of REITs and InvITs; and - ii. more than 5% of its net assets in the units of REITs and InvITs issued by a single issuer. - 22.
+The scheme shall participate in Repo in corporate debt securities in accordance with As per Para 12.18 of SEBI Master Circular on Mutual Funds dated June 27, 2024 and such other directions issued by RBI and SEBI from time to time.
+The Gross exposure of the scheme to repo transactions in corporate debt securities shall not be more than 10% of the net asset of the scheme. - 23.
+The scheme may invest in certain debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a pre-specified event for loss absorption (For eg. Additional Tier I bonds and Tier 2 bonds issued under Basel III framework) subject to the following: - a) Franklin Templeton Mutual Fund, under all its schemes shall not own more than 10% of such instruments issued by a single issuer - b) A Mutual Fund scheme shall not invest: - a. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - 24. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.